 - understand, through careful observation and discussion, what prevents some children from challenging themselves

-- help them to be free from any limiting images they may have of themselves or others may have of them
+- help them to be free from any limiting images they or others may have of them

 - teach skills with sensitivity to their development and personality